Matching Gift Metrics: 7 Things Your Nonprofit Should Track

 • Minimum amounts: A majority of company giving programs only match donations above a specified minimum amount.

-There’s not much you can do about donors who have already missed deadlines or improperly filled out a form, but you can follow up with donors who made a request to remind them of deadlines or guide them to resources to help them fill out forms.
+There’s not much you can do about donors who have already missed deadlines or improperly filled out a form, but you can follow up with donors who requested to remind them of deadlines or guide them to resources to help them fill out forms.

-Even though your recipient has already made a donation by the time you’re sending a follow-up letter, you’re still emailing them for more donations, albeit via their company’s budget.
+Even though your recipient has already donated by the time you’re sending a follow-up letter, you’re still emailing them for more donations, albeit via their company’s budget.
 Think of your email like another solicitation — you have to convince them why taking the time to fill out a matching gift request is worth it.

 4. How many requests do you verify?